 Respondents who have been working for five to nine years make approximately $73K annually on average.
 The largest fraction of Whirlpool Corporation people (33 percent) have been working for one to four years and earn $63K per year on average.

 Nearing the top of the pay scale are Senior Mechanical Engineers, Project Engineers, Electrical Engineers, and Production Supervisors; while the first receives the highest median pay at $84K annually, the other salaries come in at about $75K, around $73K, and $70K, respectively.
 Cost Analysts at Whirlpool Corporation do not see much in the way of financial compensation and represent one of the lower-paid positions ($60K on average) at the company.

 Certifications and Degrees

-Monetary compensation comes to around $158K per year for Licensed Lawyers, far surpassing the earnings of non-credentialed workers.
-Certified Professional Engineers with credentials can live quite comfortably; median salaries come in at about $96K annually.
-Regarding salaries and education, Whirlpool Corporation pays those with a Master of Business Administration (MBA), Business & Marketing the most — approximately $88K.
+Certified Professional Engineers are compensated at a much higher rate than non-authorized workers, bringing in close to about $128K per year.
+ASQ Certified Quality Engineers with credentials can live quite comfortably; median salaries come in at $106K annually.
+Regarding salaries and education, Whirlpool Corporation pays those with a Master of Business Administration (MBA), Finance the most — around $300K.

 Benefits and Perks

 A large number of workers save up for retirement through a 401(k) plan.
 Most employees receive health insurance, and a large number of respondents get dental coverage.
 Employees can also look forward to a casual working environment, tuition reimbursement, life insurance, a subsidized cell phone, and relocation expenses.